seenws/gram.en/README.md

 Add `--trace` to any analysis to watch the morphology and Earley chart work on stderr.

-This behavior is due to the coverage problem which is explained in greater detail in the [project paper](notes/notes.pdf).

 There is also a browser demo (`index.html`): violations are underlined as you type, and clicking an underline shows the diagnosis with one-click fixes. `npm run build && npm run serve`, then open `http://localhost:8080`.